Local Development Environment Setup

 New App

 Click on the Deploy Candidate chip and this will take you to the Deploy Candidate page which is filtered for the current Release Group.
 Select the Deploy Candidate (are named like bench-xxx) that was created latest.
 You should only have one if you never created a release group before.
-Now, click on Actions and then Build and Deploy.
+Now, click on Actions and then Schedule Build and Deploy.

 New App